What is hypoglycemia?

 - Getting regular exercise

-- Having more testing.
-This can look for less common causes of hypoglycemia, such as tumors that make insulin.
+- Having more testing, which can look for less common causes of hypoglycemia, such as tumors that make insulin

 If left untreated, hypoglycemia can get worse.
 It can cause confusion, clumsiness, or fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death.